 The Greek word translated renewal is also found in Titus 3:5 where the focus is on the initial stage of renewal: “He saved us through the washing of rebirth and renewal by the Holy Spirit.”
 Only Christ and the Holy Spirit could execute that stage.
 So a process that was quick-started by God is now a cooperative activity as we commit to a lifetime of renewing our minds in dependence on him.
-Rebirth gives way to the ongoing birth of a lifestyle that expresses likeness to Christ.
+Rebirth gives way to sanctification, an ongoing, cooperative activity of God and believer.

 All who believe in Christ have the Spirit of Christ (Romans 8:9).
 Now we have a choice—to set our minds on the things of the flesh or on the things of the Spirit.
 Paul says those who set their minds on the things of the Spirit live according to the Spirit (8:5).
 Action follows thought.

 Want to have the attitude of Christ?
 Check out Philippians 2:1–8 and do what it says.

 Want to have the mind of Christ?
 Put your mind on Christ (Colossians 3:1, and note the resulting actions in the rest of that chapter).

 Want to be like Christ?
 See 2 Corinthians 3:18.
 Gaze on the glory of Christ, and the Spirit will transform you (it’s the same Greek word) into his image.
 Fix your eyes on him (Hebrews 12:2).

 For a close parallel to these beginning verses of Romans 12, see Ephesians 4:20–24.